Izzilab/MatriCom-analyses/CS/README.md

 ---

 ### Part 2 - FIBROBLAST COMMUNICATIONS
-Next, we took a subset of communications from the full network in which fibroblasts are one of the communicating populations [3] and found the frequency of each population pair.
+Next, we took the subset of communication pairs from the full network in which fibroblasts are one of the communicating populations [3] and found the frequency of each population pair.
 We then determined the contribution of communications per partner population to the entire fibroblast network [4], the fibroblast Matrisome-Matrisome communication network [5], and the fibroblast Matrisome-Non.matrisome communication network [6], relative to the size of both populations in the original scRNA-seq dataset.

 ```R
 # Fibroblast Partner Contribution